garredow/foxcasts/README.md

 If you want to build the app and also send it to the emulator, use this command instead.
 The ipk will be sent to /media/internal.

     tools/deploy.sh --luneos-deploy

+Build and install right to a LuneOS device over adb.

+    tools/deploy.sh --luneos-install